yigitkonur/vibecode-booster-mcp-kit/README.md

 3. Include all relevant details
 4. Define what success looks like

-Then JINA research gives your LLM better information to work with.
+Then OpenRouter research gives your LLM better information to work with.

 ## 🛠 Development